KellianDev/solana-airdrop/readme.md

 ### 4. More

-When transactions fail or when you stop the script in the middle of an airdrop session, the remaining addresses are saved in the ```cache.json``` file.
+When transactions fail or script is stopped in the middle of an airdrop session, the remaining addresses are saved in the ```cache.json``` file.
 That means you can rerun the script and it will detect that the airdrop is not complete and resume the previous session.

 ## Support me